 Before offering employment, a DOT candidate needs to have a Class A, B, or C commercial US driver’s license.
 These licenses are different than the regular Class C license held by most people because they represent documentation that the person in question has completed specific licensing guidelines.

 All of this information is obtained to confirm that the applicant is a good candidate to safely carry out the duties of a DOT commercial driver.
 While some of these may seem unnecessary, all items work together to keep the roads as safe as possible.
 A potential DOT employee who does not pass one of the records screening requirements won’t be eligible for employment in the transportation industry.
-Employees concerned about failure should learn how to get a background check on themselves before applying.
+Employees concerned about failure should learn how to perform a records check on themselves before applying.

 Employee failures make sense, but what happens if all information isn’t compiled by a DOT employer?
 Any transportation employer within the US that chooses not to look into the DOT background of a candidate with a records screening will not be in compliance with the FMCSA program and guidelines and is subject to legal recourse based on the level of the compliance issue.
-However, punishment and fines for violations can be severe, so you should also check with your specific state, like a Tennessee background check, to ensure that all state compliance is also met.
+However, punishment and fines for violations can be severe, so you should also check with your specific state, like a Tennessee records check, to ensure that all state compliance is also met.

 How To Conduct DOT Background Checks

 Conducting DOT background checks for the first time can feel overwhelming.
 Taking in as much information as possible and putting together a timeline will help.
-The first step in running a check for the DOT is compiling all information needed.
+The first step in running a check for the DOT is compiling all the information needed.
 There is a handy checklist available on the CSA website that details all of the information you’ll need to get from the potential employee.
 Some of the things needed include their employment application, physical results, review of their driving record, and drug tests.
 Before running the background check, you will also want to ensure that the employee is aware of the mandated DOT screening process.
 Background check laws require that you inform and gain consent from an applicant before running a background check.

 After the materials and consent have been obtained for the DOT background check, you will want to decide where you want to run the records check.
 While you have the option to run it on your own, you may consider hiring professional background screening services if you aren’t experienced.
-Completing a DOT background check on your own can be time consuming as you will need to contact many different companies directly.
+Completing a DOT background check on your own can be time-consuming as you will need to contact many different companies directly.
 Hiring a service can be beneficial to those who don’t have the time or experience necessary to compile all of the information needed.
 The method that you choose will likely have an impact on the time it takes for the check to be completed.

 Once you conduct DOT background screening for employment, there is testing that will need to be done.
-A drug test is mandatory for DOT commercial drivers and will need to check for marijuana, cocaine, methamphetamine, cocaine, opioids and other drugs.1 If a drug test comes back clean, the next step is a driving test.
+A drug test is mandatory for DOT commercial drivers and will need to check for marijuana, cocaine, methamphetamine, cocaine, opioids, and other drugs.1 If a drug test comes back clean, the next step is a driving test.
 Before hiring an individual, it is important to make sure that they have the necessary skills to safely maneuver a large vehicle.
-Any DOT test should be done using the same or similar size vehicle from a fleet that the candidate will be expected to drive.
+Any DOT test should be done using the same or similar-sized vehicle from a fleet that the candidate will be expected to drive.

 DOT background checks need to be completed within 30 days of offering a driver employment.
-If a federal motor carrier fails to run a background check with all of the required background information, they will be considered out of compliance.
+If a federal motor carrier fails to run a background check with all of the required background information, it will be considered out of compliance.
 This means that they may be subject to legal action or penalties set aside by the FMCSA.
 Once the background check has been successfully completed, it should be documented with information about the person’s employment.

 When performing background screening on commercial truckers’ employment background checks, always use a service that verifies the searches are certified by the FCRA, which means that information obtained from them will be valid, accurate, and legal.
 Check the website for information about the trucking industry.